mlopstemplates/acr_template/readMe.md

 The following prerequisites are required to make this repository work:
 - Azure subscription
-- Contributor access to the Azure subscription -Resource group created on azure portal
+- Contributor access to the Azure subscription
+- Resource group created on azure portal
--Azure container registery resource created in the resource group -Azure kubernetes cluster service created in the resource group
+- Azure container registery resource created in the resource group
+- Azure kubernetes cluster service created in the resource group

 ### 3. Setting up the required secrets